Page 1: Biography

 Benham, William Blaxland

-This biography, written by John Morton, was first published in the Dictionary of New Zealand Biography, vol 3, 1996, and updated in June, 2014.
+This biography, written by John Morton, was first published in the Dictionary of New Zealand Biography in 1996.
+It was updated in June, 2014.

 William Blaxland Benham was born in Isleworth, Middlesex, England, on 29 March 1860, the sixth of seven children of Ebenezer (Edward) Benham and his wife, Mary Ann Shoppee.
 Ebenezer was a prosperous solicitor and the family home had three acres of grounds.
 William had a secure childhood, going from private preparatory schooling to Marlborough College in 1874.
 He left in 1876 with good Classics, some rudiments of science, and extra subjects (including drawing) for engineering.
 But at University College, London, which he attended from 1879, the renowned Sir Ray Lankester drew Benham to what was to be a lifetime interest in zoology.
 He graduated BSc in 1883 and DSc in 1887.